thiagobjcarvalho-cw/compartilhamais/README.md

 ## 🇺🇸 English

 ### 📱 About
-SolidarityApp is a free platform connecting donors to institutions in need through geolocation and intuitive interface, working as "iFood for Solidarity".
+CompartilhaMais is a free platform connecting donors to institutions in need through geolocation and intuitive interface, working as "iFood for Sharing".

 ### ✨ Key Features
 - 🗺️ **Interactive map** with nearby institutions